wchan29/wchan29.github.io/_portfolio/wempec_induction_3d.md

 This is a design summary for a mechanical engineering senior design project aimed at creating a compact, low-voltage induction machine building kit for future use in electrical engineering courses at UW-Madison.
 This kit was requested by the Grainger Teaching Studio to be designed and prototyped for a new, hands-on power conversion course being offered at the university.
 The design summary will go through the progression and the several iterations the team created for this project.

-# Background
+# 1. Background
 As highlighted in the earlier overview section, the core objective of this project was to develop an induction motor building kit for an upcoming electrical engineering course.
 This course aims to challenge students in optimizing various machine parameters, encompassing factors such as pole count, winding turns, and targeted torque.
 Our intention is to supply the Grainger Teaching Studio with a budget-friendly prototype that would be served as a base model that student could improve/modified upon.

 Ultimately, the kit we designed would not only enrich the educational experience of students in this advanced course but also equip them with a hands-on experience in building motor as they transition into the industry.

-# So, what is an induction machine?
+# 2. What is an induction machine?
 Induction machines, also known as asynchronous machines, are one of the most widely used electrical motors in both domestic and industrial applications.
 About 50 percent of global power is consumed by electric machines, and over 90 percent of industrial machines are induction motors [2].
 One of the main reasons it is so widely used is due to its high efficiency, which can achieve as high as 97 percent [3].
 The high efficiency combined with low maintenance and self- starting properties makes the induction machine one of the most popular choices within the industry.

 An induction machine comprises of two main components, the stationary stator and a rotating rotor.
 An exploded view of a common industrial squirrel cage type induction machine is shown in figure below.
 The main frame, typically made from cast iron, is used to house and protect the stator and rotor from damage as well as protect the user while operating.
 While sometimes not necessary, fans are added to the machine to prevent the stator coils from overheating.